 But wait, there’s more!
 Check the article on Kiplinger for information on changes to the itemized deduction and personal exeption phase-out amounts as well as Social Security limits.

-Published or updated September 19, 2006.
+Updated June 17, 2014 and originally published September 20, 2006.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.